-For example, if a borrower has $500,000 in net eligible assets and is getting a 30 year mortgage, the lender divides the $500,000 in assets by 360 (30 years * 12 months per year = 360) to calculate the $1,389 in monthly income attributable to the assets.
-Please note that this method usually yields a lower monthly income from the assets than the rate of return method.
+For example, if you have $500,000 in net eligible assets and apply for a 30 year mortgage, the lender divides the $500,000 in assets by 360 (30 years * 12 months per year = 360) to calculate the $1,389 in monthly income attributable to the assets, which in this example, is lower than your income according to the rate of return method.